WilliamZhang20/ML-in-JAX/README.md

 $$

 After training *only* 10 epochs on a learning rate of 0.01, I achieved the best accuracy of 99.97% the on training dataset, and 98.26% on the cross-validating test dataset.

+If I increased epochs to 15, it would reach 99.99% accuracy on the training set, and about 98.5% on test set.